Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Beetroot

 Beets are deep purple, which means they contain lots of carotenoids.
+However, beets are also high in oxalic acid, which inhibits calcium absorption.

 Broccoli